michael-milette/moodle-local_contact/README.md

 * **[userip]**         : Best attempt to determine the user's IP address.
 Will be the firewall address if they are behind one.
 * **[userstatus]**     : Displays the user's current status if they are known to the Moodle site, either because they are logged in or by their email address.

-To make a web form, start by creating a Moodle page or block containing a web form similar to the following:
+Note that, in the future, the email message will be configurable from within the plugin's settings.

+**Creating a New Form**

+This plugin is for administrators with a little knowledge of HTML forms.
+To create a new web form on your site, add a Moodle page or HTML block.
+Be sure to switch to the Source Code view button in the Moodle WYSIWYG editor before entering or pasting HTML code similar to the following:

     <form action="../../local/contact/index.php" method="post" class="contact-us">
         <fieldset>